paletteml/mlsync/README.md

 1. If not already installed, install PyTorch based on the guide [here](https://pytorch.org/get-started/locally/).
 (Only needed for the provided example).
 2. Install `mlflow` package using `pip install mlflow`.
 More about installation [here](https://www.mlflow.org/docs/latest/quickstart.html).
-3. Run example training using `python mlflow_pytorch.py --run_name <Run 1>`.
+3. Run example training using `python mlflow_pytorch.py --run-name <Run 1>`.
 This will create a new MLFlow run.
 4. Launch MLFlow UI using `mlflow ui &`.
 Copy the mlflow uri (seen in the command line as `[INFO] Listening at: <URL>`).
 Let it run in the background.
 5. Update the `uri` field in the configuration file in your folder (`config.yaml`) under `mlflow` with the just copied mlflow uri.